eliottjohnson/Obsidian-Vault/Eliott/CHIMERA/MD Planning.md

 Optics measurements in parallel to dump (optics measurement) and to T8 T8 PPM ?
 Will be done with Kostas.

-5 to 19th cryostat: MD dedicated to T8 can start 26th of October and one on 16th of November.
+5 to 19th cryostat: MD dedicated to T8 can start **26th of October and one on 16th of November**.
+Check with Salvatore in CHARM.
+Also if MONTRAC available.
 Is 1 GeV/u (1 GeV per nucleon) low enough with FLUKA for transmission ?
 We need more than 50% transmission.
 1 GeV is 20% transmission so we would need high intensity.

+LINAC3 and LEIR team for operational support.
+Piquet.

+Encourage BI team to be there on the 26 and 16th.
+Connect picoscope on XSEC070 in IRRAD.